pypa/pipenv/docs/install.rst

 ☤ Pragmatic Installation of Pipenv
 ==================================

-If you have a working installation of pip, and maintain certain "toolchain" type Python modules as global utilities in your user enviornment, pip `user installs <https://pip.pypa.io/en/stable/user_guide/#user-installs>`_ allow for installation into your home directory.
+If you have a working installation of pip, and maintain certain "toolchain" type Python modules as global utilities in your user environment, pip `user installs <https://pip.pypa.io/en/stable/user_guide/#user-installs>`_ allow for installation into your home directory.
 Note that due to interaction between dependencies, you should limit tools installed in this way to basic building blocks for a Python workflow like virtualenv, pipenv, tox, and similar software.

 To install::